One to One Mentoring

 In Community 1:1 Mentoring

-The Big Brothers Big Sisters mentoring program provides youth (ages 6-16) to be matched with a role model (18+) to talk to and share the experiences of growing up with.
-Through regular outings, a relationship is developed between the mentor and the mentee, which is built on trust and common interests, and is supported by our experienced case-workers.
+The Big Brothers Big Sisters mentoring program allows youth (ages 6-16) to be matched with a role model (18+) to talk to and share the experiences of growing up with.
+Through regular outings, a relationship is developed between the mentor and the mentee, which is built on trust, common interests, and is supported by our experienced caseworkers.
 The result is a life-changing experience for both the mentor and the mentee.
+This In-Community 1:1 mentoring program usually requires two regularly scheduled outings a month, of a few hours each time, and a minimum of a one-year commitment.

 This small-group mentorship program focuses on achieving healthy bodies and healthy minds.
 ‘Go Kids’ teaches youth in grade six (6) through grade eight (8) about positive lifestyle habits, positive self-esteem, and emotional wellness.
-The program typically runs after school or during lunch for seven (7) to ten (10) consecutive weeks, snacks included.
-Every session runs one to one and a half (1-1.5) hours in length and allow participants to take part in fun, educational activities while supporting mental health and building resilience.
-Go Girls! is a group mentoring program for girls ages 12-14 that focuses on physical activity, balanced eating and self-esteem.
-The single, most important goal of the program is to positively shape the lives of young women and girls by helping them build a positive self-image – setting them on a path to reach their full potential in life.
+Every session runs one to one–and–a–half (1-1.5) hours in length and allows participants to take part in fun, educational activities while supporting mental health and building resilience.
+The single, most important goal of the program is to positively shape the lives of young people by helping them build a positive self-concept – setting them on a path to reach their full potential.

 Developed for adolescents’ grades six (6) to eight (8), ‘Game On!’ applies a mentorship approach to provide young boys with information and support to make informed choices about a range of healthy lifestyle practices.
 Through non-traditional physical activities, participants are engaged in life skills, communication and emotional health discussions designed to support participants in the pursuit of life-long healthy lifestyles.
-Every program session runs one to one and a half (1-1.5) hours in length and typically take place after school or during lunch for seven (7) to ten (10) consecutive weeks, snacks included.
+Every program session runs one to one–and–a–half (1-1.5) hours in length.
 All are welcome to take part in this fun, active, educational program.

 OUTDOOR WELLNESS PROGRAM

-Big Brothers Big Sisters of Grey Bruce’s (BBBSGB) Outdoor Wellness Program offers youth the opportunity to get outside at the Bluewater Outdoor Education Centre.
-This monthly program welcomes Bigs, Littles, volunteers and youth from both BBBSGB and M’Wikwedong Indigenous Friendship Centre to share in land-based learning opportunities and skill development.
-Proudly supported by the James Goreski Foundation, our Wellness Outdoors program provides intergenerational learning opportunities focused on community building, relational wellbeing, and mentorship.
+The Outdoor Wellness Program offers youth the opportunity to get outside at the Bluewater Outdoor Education Centre (just outside of Wiarton).
+This monthly program welcomes Bigs, Littles, volunteers and youth from both BBBSGBWS and M’Wikwedong Indigenous Friendship Centre to share in land-based learning opportunities and skill development.
+Proudly supported by the James Goreski Foundation, our Outdoor Wellness Outdoors program provides intergenerational learning opportunities focused on community building, relational wellbeing, and mentorship.

-The Big Bunch program is a monthly event, for all mentors and mentees to come together and have some fun.
-These group activities were mainly started to ensure mentees on the waiting list felt supported and had some fun while waiting to be matched with a caring mentor.
+The Big Bunch program is a monthly event for all Mentors and Mentees to come together and have some fun while learning new skills and building new connections.
+These group activities also ensure mentees on the wait list feel supported and connected while waiting to be matched with a caring mentor.
+The Big Bunch program is offered in various communities across Grey, Bruce and Western Simcoe and focuses on building partnerships and investing in youth development.